DUP waiting for action on trading arrangement talks – Sir Jeffrey Donaldson

 The DUP leader said the gaps remain around legislation.

-The DUP is awaiting action from the Government over long-running talks to address unionist concerns on post-Brexit trading arrangements.
+The DUP is awaiting action from the Government over long-running talks to address unionist concerns on post-Brexit trading arrangements, Sir Jeffrey Donaldson has indicated.

 Devolved government in Northern Ireland has been on hold for more than a year-and-a-half amid the DUP’s stand-off with ministers over new rules around the movement of goods to and from Great Britain.